Academic Standards and Regulations

 Appeal Procedure for Involuntary Medical Leave

-A student who has been placed on a leave for academic performance, disciplinary, or medical reasons—whether voluntary or involuntary—must apply for readmission before the student is allowed to return to Bowdoin College.
+A student who has been placed on a leave for academic performance, disciplinary, or medical reasons—whether voluntary or involuntary—must request re-enrollment before the student is allowed to return to Bowdoin College.

-The student must send a letter to the Readmission Committee in a timely manner, to the attention of the dean of students, requesting formal readmission to the College.
+The student must send a letter to the Re-enrollment Committee in a timely manner, to the attention of the dean of students, requesting formal re-enrollment to the College.
 That letter must comply with the terms of the student’s leave contained in the letter confirming the student’s leave (which is typically from the Office of the Dean of Students or the Office of the Registrar).
-Once the Readmission Committee has reached a decision, the student will be notified by their dean.
+Once the Re-enrollment Committee has reached a decision, the student will be notified by their dean.
 The decision of the committee is final.

 The student’s health care provider submitting the report must be a licensed physician if the evaluation is regarding medical conditions and must be a licensed mental health provider if evaluating mental health conditions.
 Further, all providers must be unrelated to the student and must have a specialty and credentials appropriate for the condition(s) of concern.
 The student is responsible for any cost associated with the provider’s evaluation.

-In the event that the student is permitted to return to Bowdoin, the student will speak with their dean before returning in order to discuss the terms of the student’s readmission, including, if appropriate, a discussion of a continuing treatment plan for the student.
-If such a plan is established, and if the student does not follow the established plan, the College will have the right to revoke its decision to readmit the student and will have the right to require the student to resume their medical leave immediately.
+In the event that the student is permitted to return to Bowdoin, the student will speak with their dean before returning in order to discuss the terms of the student’s re-enrollment, including, if appropriate, a discussion of a continuing treatment plan for the student.
+If such a plan is established and if the student does not follow the established plan, the College will have the right to revoke its decision to re-enroll the student and will have the right to require the student to resume their medical leave immediately.

 Students should review associated information to receive further guidance on the implications of withdrawing from the College.

-Enrollment Status.
 While on leave, the student is not an enrolled student at Bowdoin College.
-The leave status will continue until the student returns from a personal leave or is readmitted by the Readmission Committee.
+The leave status will continue until the student returns from a personal leave or is re-enrolled by the Re-enrollment Committee.
+Students should be aware that they are expected to complete their degree in eight semesters of enrollment (semesters in which they earn credit).
+Ninth semesters are rarely permitted and only by petition to the Recording Committee.

 In certain circumstances, the dean of students may approve a limited course load (one or two courses preapproved by the College).
 Students on a medical leave will typically not be permitted to take courses during leave.
 If a student on a medical leave seeks approval to take courses during their leave, the student must provide support, in writing, from the student’s health care provider.
 All requests for such course approval must be made in writing to the dean of students.
 Requests for transferring course credit for more than two courses are seldom granted and require prior approval of the Recording Committee.